ricmoreira/api_gateway_admin/README.md

 # Environment Variables
-*ecommerce-service* uses Environment Variables(EV) to load some configurations prior ro run the application, these EV should be provided to the environment, e.g.:
+*admin-service* uses Environment Variables(EV) to load some configurations prior ro run the application, these EV should be provided to the environment, e.g.:

 ```